Sahan Journal’s climate coverage is supported by a generous gift from Morgan Family Foundation. You can become a sponsor, too.

 June is typically the wettest month of the year in Minnesota, averaging about four inches of rain.
 But many parts of the state have received about a third of the month’s average rainfall, according to MPR meteorologists.

 Nearly 75 percent of Minnesota is now experiencing moderate or severe drought, according to the most recent report from the U.S. Drought Monitor.
 The remainder of the state is classified as “abnormally dry.”

 Hot, hard conditions

 Mhonpaj’s Garden has been growing vegetables and traditional Hmong herbs for 23 years.
 The farm is operated by the mother-daughter duo of May and Mhonpaj Lee.
 The family has two plots of land.
 It manages nine acres that are leased along the St. Croix River at Big River Farms, where the family studied to become certified organic farmers, and a new 20-acre farm in Hugo that has about five acres in operation.

 The family farm sells its goods at Mill City Farmers Market on Saturdays and the Downtown St. Paul Farmers Market on Sundays.
 It also offers Community Supported Agriculture memberships with 100 households receiving fresh produce.
 Mhonpaj’s Garden has also contracted directly with restaurants over the years.
-This year, the family is concerned the heat and drought will make it hard to donate to Twin Cities food bank Second Harvest Heartland.
+This year, the family is concerned the heat and drought will make it hard to donate to Twin Cities food bank Second Harvest Heartland and The Food Group.

 Farmers in Minnesota are 99 percent white.
 Many immigrant families and people of color who do farm have entered the field by being small-scale produce farmers, selling fruits and vegetables through CSAs, farmers markets, and directly to restaurants.